parallelchain-io/pchain-client-cli/README.md

 ## Why pchain_client
 `pchain_client` allows you to query data from the ParallelChain, submit transaction, and more, all at the comfort of your command line.\
-Checkout the examples below for more information or check the full list of commands.
+Check out the examples below for more information or see the full list of commands.
 The following document walks through the CLI's essential workflows.

 New users can begin either by
 1. [Install and Setup](#install-and-setup) or,